 Students on Ice offers many different scholarships to participate on our expeditions.
 The majority of these scholarships support high school students travelling on our Arctic expeditions, though there are several scholarships for high school students wishing to participate on our Antarctic expeditions as well.
 All of our scholarships are offered in partnership with specific organizations; these partners fund scholarships with specific criteria and many also have supplementary questions that applicants need to answer.
 Please read the selection criteria for each scholarship to determine if you are eligible and note the deadlines for applications; this information can be found on our Applications page.

 Scholarship applicants must demonstrate that they want to participate for the right reasons.
 This is not a vacation experience.
 It is a learning journey that requires time, energy, passion and interest, before, during and after the expedition.
 The group of selected scholarship recipients must achieve a gender balance and must represent the diversity of Canada - geographic, ethnic, socio-economic, new Canadians (first generation Canadians and Canadians born outside of Canada), First Nations and multi-generational Canadians.

 Thanks to our many generous sponsors and partners, scholarships are available for students who would not otherwise have the opportunity to take part in an experience like this.
 These scholarships cover all of the expedition costs for students to participate.

-Students who are interested in applying for a scholarship find additional information and application forms here.
+Students who are interested in applying for a scholarship find additional information and the application form here.

 We provide a toolkit to help our participants raise funds in their local communities to cover some or all of the participation fees.
 This toolkit contains sample letters, and tips to fundraise your way on board!
 You can download the toolkit here.